giuliodondi/Space-Shuttle-System-Expanded/README.md

 - The SRB bottom separator motors have their thrust transforms broken, I advise not to install them and use something else.
 The nose cone separator motors work fine.
 - The split rudder, when fully open, can induce yaw instability.
 Up to about 3/4 it's fine
 - Cockpit internal pending rework
+- Wings no longer have colliders - required by the aero model to work correctly
 - The hatch animation is now fixed but the hatch itself is not functional, work in progress

 ## Realistic Aerodynamics (experimental)